refined-github/refined-github/readme.md

 - News feed items of users starring or forking your repos are removed.
 - The dashboard organization switcher is moved to the right column.
 - The file hover effect in the repo file browser is removed.
-- Unnecessary buttons in the comment box toolbar are hidden (each has a keyboard shortcut).
+- Unnecessary buttons in the comment box toolbar are hidden (each one has a keyboard shortcut).
 - Obvious tooltops are removed.
 - The `Projects` repository tab is hidden when there are no projects
     * New projects can still be created via the [`Create new…` menu](https://user-images.githubusercontent.com/1402241/34909214-18b6fb2e-f8cf-11e7-8556-bed748596d3b.png).